didfet/logstash-forwarder-java/README.md

   - logfile : send logs to this file instead of stdout
   - logfilesize : maximum size of each log file (default 10M)
   - logfilenumber : number of rotated log files (default 5)
+  - filter: include/exclude entries, for instance exclude any entries that contain the text "SECRET":
+    `"filter" : { "pattern" : "SECRET", "negate" : "true" }`